By PAUL PAYNE AND BRETT WILKISON

-While not detailing his specific actions that July morning, he suggested his behavior had undermined the woman’s “absolute right to enjoy the peace and quiet of her home.”
+While not detailing his specific actions, he suggested his behavior had undermined the woman’s “absolute right to enjoy the peace and quiet of her home.”

 It was his second arrest in less than a year.
 Last year, he was arrested Labor Day weekend after a fight outside a San Diego nightclub.
-Local authorities didn’t press charges.
+Local authorities did not press charges.

 Before July, Carrillo was seen as a rising star in the state Democratic Party.
 A graduate of Santa Rosa High School and former government relations manager for Redwood Credit Union, he was first elected to the Board of Supervisors in a tight 2008 race for an open seat.